Characters : Tinkerer

 Mason later blackmailed Dr. Evan Swann at Empire State University to order delicate parts and chemicals.
 Swann had never graduated high school and had bought his college degrees.
 Tinkerer used the safety of the university lab to create a device that could boost the power to any weapons system, using phantom electrons.
 He planned to sell it to his new client, Killer Shrike.
 When Shrike arrived he attempted to take the power booster from Mason without paying and ended up badly shocked when he tried to install the device.
 Tinkerer had expected his client to try and escape without paying and had left out a part of the booster.
 When Shrike tried to use it, it backfired on him.
 Tinkerer escaped as Spider-Man finished off Killer Shrike.
 (Amazing Spider-Man #310)

 Mason next worked for the Grizzly, whom was tired of having other people laugh at him when he told them that he had once beaten Spider-Man.
-The police had handed over the badly tattered bear costume and strength enhancing harness that the Jackal had given to Max Markham, thinking it was beyond repair.
-Mason admitted it was a challenge but he had it working again.
+The police had handed over the badly tattered bear costume and strength enhancing harness (created by the Jackal) to Max Markham, thinking it was beyond repair.
+Mason admitted it was a challenge but he soon had it working for Max again.
 (Web of Spider-Man #58)

 Phineas was soon in the employ of Wilson Fisk, the Kingpin of Crime.
 Fisk had arranged to have Abner Jenkins, the Beetle, let out of prison early so that he could work for Fisk.
 As incentive, Mason created a brand new battle armor for Jenkins.
 (Deadly Foes of Spider-Man #1)